-1) Grunt utilizes temporary files.
+- Grunt utilizes temporary files.
 Gulp leverages Node streams.
 2) Grunt performs tasks one by one.
 Gulp carries out multiple tasks simultaneously

 Gulp uses a different approach by performing these operations in-memory.
 It compiles your SASS file and immediately transfers it to the autoprefixer and saves the result in a destination file.
 Thus, Gulp doesn't waste time and resources on working with unnecessary temporary files.
 By the way, in-memory procedures are regarded as much quicker than writing/reading files from a disk.
 That's why Gulp is considered better regarding speed.

 How Gulp streaming build system works

 Gulp coding vs writing a configuration for Grunt